riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 **ClevoOpenBoardPkg**
 1. Currently, support is only being added for the N1xxWU series of boards.
-2. The firmware project build has only been tested using the Microsoft Visual Studio 2015 compiler.
+2. The Windows build was tested on Windows 10 with Microsoft Visual Studio 2015 compiler.
+3. The Linux build was tested on Ubuntu 16.04.5 LTS with GCC version 5.4.0.
+4. The build was tested with NASM version 2.11.08.
-3. The firmware project has not been tested on an actual board, it *should not* be expected to boot.
+5. The firmware project has not been tested on an actual board, it *should not* be expected to boot.
-4. The firmware project applies to all Clevo supported board configurations but is only being tested on System 76 Galago Pro devices.
+6. The firmware project applies to all Clevo supported board configurations but is only being tested on System 76 Galago Pro devices.

 ### **Planned Activities**